-Test case Type of Voice call Observations Mobility 5G (VoNR) to 4G (VoLTE) mobility With N26 interface voice interruption time is $\approx$ 70ms Without N26 interface, the interruption time is $\approx$ 700ms (recommended limit for a voice call = 300ms) Call set up Originating 5G (EPS-FB) to 4G (VoLTE) Originating 5G (VoNR) to 4G (VoLTE) With EPS-FB, the Call Setup Time is $\approx$ 1s more than with VoNR (with N26) and still slightly increased without N26 (+ 0,5s).
+Test case Type of Voice call Observations Mobility 5G (VoNR) to 4G (VoLTE) mobility With N26 interface voice interruption time is \approx 70ms Without N26 interface, the interruption time is \approx 700ms (recommended limit for a voice call = 300ms) Call set up time Originating 5G (EPS-FB) to 4G (VoLTE) Originating 5G (VoNR) to 4G (VoLTE) With EPS-FB, the Call Setup Time is \approx 1s more than with VoNR (with N26) and still slightly increased without N26 (+ 0,5s).

-- VoNR & EPS Fallback calls successfully passed in 5G Standalone Architecture mode - Standardization requirements seem correctly implemented in vendor's packet core. - Performance and voice quality seem good in this optimal environment - $\circ$ VoNR Call Setup Time is expected to be at least as good as for VoLTE (2-3s). - Increase of Call Setup Time for voice with EPS-FB is expected to stay limited: ~1 sec. more than VoNR (with N26) which should have a limited impact on the end user experience - Good voice quality subjectively perceived: no artefacts, nor cuts (resulting from packet losses) and good interactivity. - N26 is needed for best seamless voice continuity in mobility.
+- VoNR & EPS Fallback calls successfully passed in 5G Standalone Architecture mode - Standardization requirements seem correctly implemented - Performance and voice quality seem good in initial trials - VoNR Call Setup Time is expected to be at least as good as for VoLTE (2 3,5 sec). - Increase of Call Setup Time for voice with EPS-FB is expected to stay limited: ~1 sec. more than VoNR (with N26) which should have a limited impact on the end user experience - N26 is needed for best seamless voice continuity in mobility.
+Without N26, 10 times larger mobility interruption time is observed (70ms vs 700ms) - EPS-FB needs to fallback from 5G to 4G network, therefore the coverage of 4G and 5G will affect EPS-FB voice service performance